undor/PixeLook/README.md

 ```
 5.Enjoy!

+A hebrew manual can be found in https://tinyurl.com/yalnpf2u
 ## References ##
 * [1] Zhang, Xucong, Yusuke Sugano, Mario Fritz, and Andreas Bulling.
 "It's Written All Over Your Face: Full-Face Appearance-Based Gaze Estimation."
 Proc. of the IEEE Conference on Computer Vision and Pattern Recognition Workshops(CVPRW), 2017. arXiv:1611.08860, Project Page
 * [2] Zhang, Xucong, Yusuke Sugano, Mario Fritz, and Andreas Bulling.
 "MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation."
 IEEE transactions on pattern analysis and machine intelligence 41 (2017). arXiv:1711.09017